Telekids: Classic Telekids

+After Telekids

+In 2000, after the classic version of Telekids ended, the brand was used for a morning block simply known as Telekids Cartoons.
+RTL 4 ended all children's programming with the launch of Yorin, moving and improving the output under the new name Yorkiddin' starting in October 2001, causing the cartoons to move there.
+By April 2005, the block was greatly reduced and when Yorin became RTL 7, the former Yorin output moved to RTL 5, which inherited the channel's children's output, being reduced to a handful of live-action series in the early afternoon.

 Current Telekids

 On 19 August 2010 RTL indicated that the name Telekids would be used for a new youth block on RTL 8.

 Originally the new program was to start on 4 October 2010.
 However, three days before that, a collision took place on the A59 in which a woman and three children were killed on their way to Efteling, where recordings would take place for the program De Schatkamer, one of the new Telekids segments.
-Therefore the start of Telekids was postponed for two weeks until 18 October 2010, out of respect for the victims.
+Therefore, the start of Telekids was postponed for two weeks until 18 October 2010, out of respect for the victims.

 Since 26 September 2011 Telekids has been running longer and is also broadcast in the afternoons (every Monday to Friday from 6:30 am to 5:00 pm and on weekends from 6:30 am to 5:00 pm).
 Since 3 September 2013 there is also a digital channel called Telekids 24/7.